Public Notices and Press Releases

 In its Amended Answer and Counterclaim filed with the Norfolk Superior Court on October 25, 2025, the Land Trust states that agricultural uses of the restricted land can be undertaken only with the consent of the Trust.

-the Town of contemplated agricultural use of the land, the CR requires that the Land Trust be given a description of “the nature, scope, design, location, timetable and any other material aspect of the proposed [farming] activity “ in detail, so that the Trust can make an informed decision as to whether farming use is consistent with the purposes of the Conservation Restriction.
+The Land Trust further argues that in addition to requiring notice from the Town of contemplated farming use of the land, the CR requires that the Land Trust be given a description of “the nature, scope, design, location, timetable and any other material aspect of the proposed [farming] activity “ in detail, so that the Trust can make an informed decision as to whether farming use is consistent with the purposes of the Conservation Restriction.
 The Land Trust states that the Town has not satisfied the CR’s requirements, rather, it has given only a hypothetical description of what a hypothetical party would do on the land.

-finding that the plan does not show that conservation interests protected by the CR would not be impaired or damaged by farming.
+The Land Trust does not consider the agricultural use and conservation plan included in the Town's Complaint and written by the owner of the Bean Farm (not a party to this litigation) to be specific enough, asserting that the plan does not show that conservation interests protected by the CR would not be impaired or damaged by farming.
 To the contrary, argues the Land Trust, the proposed farming use of the land would “materially impair the purpose of the CR and other significant conservation interests.”
 Those interests are spelled out in detail in the CR.

-The Land Trust argues it did not consent to the Town’s request to allow farming on the land because that would destroy the existing natural viewscape and replace it with a commercial farming operation, destroy the mature meadow, threaten the health of a nearby stream and the meadow’s wetlands, introduce herbicides and pesticides, uproot natural plantings, and invite invasive species, destroying the habitat for the meadow’s plant and animal species, and imposing substantial cost and time to restore the meadow once faming use ends. (page 15, town’s Amended Answer and Counterclaim)
+The Land Trust argues that it did not consent to the Town’s request to allow farming on the land because that would destroy the existing natural viewscape and replace it with a commercial farming operation, destroy the mature meadow, threaten the health of a nearby stream and the meadow’s wetlands, introduce herbicides and pesticides, uproot natural plantings, and invite invasive species, destroying the habitat for the meadow’s plant and animal species, and imposing substantial cost and time to restore the meadow once faming use ends. (page 15, town’s Amended Answer and Counterclaim)

 The Land Trust asserts that it has no knowledge of the Town’s obtaining any professional advice that the proposed farming use would not lead to the destructive consequences the Trust describes in its Answer to the Complaint.